apache/airflow/CONTRIBUTING.rst

 Step 2: Configure Your Environment
 ----------------------------------

-You can use use several development environments for Airflow.
+You can use several development environments for Airflow.
 If you prefer to have development environments on your local machine, you might choose Local Virtualenv, or dockerized Breeze environment, however we also have support for popular remote development environments: GitHub Codespaces and GitPodify.
 You can see the differences between the various environments